 Place 1-2 tbsp of butter into a mug with hot cider, add rum, and stir.

-Garnish with a cinnamon stick and/or a dash of nutmeg.
+Garnish with a cinnamon stick and a dash of nutmeg.

-Note: For spiced apple cider, one of the previous non-alcoholic recipes can be used, or any of your preferred spiced apple ciders.
+Note: One of the previous non-alcoholic recipes can be used for spiced apple cider or any of your preferred spiced apple ciders.

 Chai Masala Cider